foundersandcoders/old-coursebook/patterns/week1/README.md

 - [ ] Basics of mobile-first design/progressive enhancement, including why this is important

 ## CSS
+- [ ] What is the box model?
+- CSS positioning (ignore flexbox for now as it's only natively supported in IE11+):
+  - [ ] Fixed, absolute and relative positioning
+  - [ ] Floats & how to clear floats
-- [ ] Positioning
+- [ ] @media queries
-- [ ] Responsive CSS (@media queries and responsive sizing)
+- [ ] Responsive font & div sizing
+- [ ] What are CSS pre-processors?
+When might you want to use them?
+When might you not?
-- [ ] What are pre-processors and what are front-end frameworks?
+- [ ] What are front-end frameworks?
 When might you want to use them?
 When might you not?

 ## Javascript principles
 - [ ] Refactoring